OktaySavdi/Openshift/Installing a cluster on vSphere/readme.md

 4- Upload the bootstrap Ignition config file, which is named `<installation_directory>/bootstrap.ign`, that the installation program created to your HTTP server.
 Note the URL of this file

+Save the following secondary Ignition config file for your bootstrap node to your computer as `<installation_directory>/append-bootstrap.ign`.

 ```sh
 vi append-bootstrap.ign
 ```